iondrive-co/moirai/README.md

 into local if you want to overwrite the local store.
 You will need to configure your pages app in cloudflare to use these, see [here](https://developers.cloudflare.com/pages/framework-guides/deploy-a-remix-site/)

+TODO:

+- Delete node
+- Edit the history text in the choices
+- Allow either dialogue or non-dialogue in the choice options, as well as the history text
+- No quotes or prepending names on non-dialogue choice